Finding the right condom for safe, pleasurable butt sex is trickier than you might think. Luckily for you, we found the 3 best condoms for anal!

 Sound good?
 Great!
 Let’s take a look at some of…

-Lelo claim to have re-engineered the condom with this revolutionary hexagon-based design.
+Lelo claims to have re-engineered the condom with this revolutionary hexagon-based design.
 And it’s true; the Lelo Hex Original Condom does look rather unique.

 Rather than being made from a single sheet of latex, this condom is made from a series of interlocking panels – a bit like scales.